tdmckinn/tirellmckinnon.com/content/posts/01-13-2018/index.md

 ## Targeting typescript in a Single File Component (SFC)

-I really enjoy using the SFC way of building components Vue happens to be really flexible in the way that you can build them, its really all your preference.
+I really enjoy using the SFC way of building components.
+Vue happens to be really flexible in the way that you can build them, its all about preference.
 Here we will target typescript in our .vue files looking at the example below.
 I'm specifically using HelloWorld.vue
 Adding a `lang` target with the value of "ts" to the `script` tag allows us to start using typescript as if it were its own .ts file.
 You can play around with typescript features now directly in this file [Typescript Docs](https://www.typescriptlang.org/docs/handbook/basic-types.html).

 ```javascript